pattern

 a lively French dance known for its fast tempo, circular formations, and intricate weaving patterns

-Ex: During the wedding reception , guests joined hands to dance farandole, creating a jubilant atmosphere filled with laughter and camaraderie .
+Ex: During the wedding reception , guests joined hands to dance the farandole, creating a jubilant atmosphere filled with laughter and camaraderie .

 formation dance